Scalable and deterministic Greenberger-Horne-Zeilinger state generation via graph states-assisted measurements: Conclusions and outlook

-Our work gives rise to a number of interesting and important questions.
-Within the framework of the applications of the devised protocol reported in this paper, it is interesting to explore the properties of the states obtained by merging paradigmatic multi-qubit states, such as the generalized $W$ states~\cite{dur2000} and permutation-symmetric Dicke states~\cite{dicke1954}.
-Further, the fact of the increase of loss with increasing the number of mixed states with the application of swapping-type protocols being known~\cite{Aditi2005}, concentrating entanglement in the case of bipartite mixed states and the applicability, or possible modification of the proposed protocol poses an important and yet challenging question.
+We point out here that unlike~\cite{Gu2006,Zhao2013}, our scheme is free from any restriction on the entanglement content of the available non-maximal entangled qubit-pairs, and requires no additional auxiliary system, as opposed to the circuit-based prescription presented in~\cite{Gu2006}.
+With the existence of probabilistic protocols~\cite{W_Tashima2009,W_Zang2015,W_Sharma2020} to grow $W$ states~\cite{dur2000}, our work poses the immediate question as to whether a measurement-based yet deterministic preparation of large $W$ state, and more generally Dicke states~\cite{dicke1954} is possible.
 Also, the question of extending the devised scheme towards entanglement percolation~\cite{Acin2007} is underlined by the application, although not towards a deterministic scheme, of the use of two-qubit measurement-based schemes in related problems~\cite{Perseguers2010,Meng2021}.

-\acknowledgements The Authors acknowledge the use of \href{https://github.com/titaschanda/QIClib}{QIClib} -- a modern C++ library for general purpose quantum information processing and quantum computing.
-H.K.J. thanks the Prime Minister's Research Fellowship (PMRF) program, Government of India, for the financial support.
+\acknowledgements H.K.J. thanks the Prime Minister's Research Fellowship (PMRF) program, Government of India, for the financial support.
 A.K.P acknowledges the support from the Anusandhan National Research Foundation (ANRF) of the Department of Science and Technology (DST), India, through the Core Research Grant (CRG) (File No. CRG/2023/001217, Sanction Date 16 May 2024).